 *$12 per market for all food, mixed, and craft vendors.
 Vendors who grow produce or plants that are *value enhanced* by decorative containers or by further processing (salsas, jams, jellies, cheeses, butters, etc.) are subject to Utah State Tax Commission sales tax collection and therefore fall under the $10 per stall category.

 Farmers/Growers $10 per market for all farmers.
 “Farmers” are those people who grow and sell fresh produce or plants that are not subject to collecting and remitting sales tax to the State Tax Commission.
 Vendors that have *Farm(s)* as part of their business name will not automatically receive the farmers stall price unless they meet the definition set forth in these rules.

 Combination *Vendors who sell items that are subject to sales tax collection along with fresh produce or plants must have at least 90% of their booth comprised of the fresh produce or plants to qualify for the farmer*s stall price.
 This category is also subject to Utah State Tax Commission tax collection.

 All vendors, even those who have participated in the market in previous years, must submit a complete application for the current market season.
 The application is not a guarantee that you will have a stall.
 You will receive notification if you are accepted into the market.
 Notification will primarily be via the email address supplied on the application.
 If there is no email address, notification will be done via postcard.
 Notification will likely be done in late May.
-Online applications are preferred, however, mail in applications and walk in applications either at the chamber of commerce or with market staff are preferred.
+Online applications are acceptable, however, mail in applications and walk in applications either at the chamber of commerce or with market staff are preferred.
 Your application is not complete until payment is rendered.

 Fair Business Practice